This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 no need for A to be aware of them at all.

-can choose to start at offset 0 in that stream (refer to Figure 104), effectively "going back in time," and
+can choose to start at offset 0 in that stream (refer to Figure 89), effectively "going back in time," and

 processing all the historical events from that event stream (e.g., all images that have ever been uploaded) until it

-catches up to the latest offset, or it can start immediately at the latest offset, and just process new events.
+catches up to the latest offset, or it can start immediately at the latest offset and just process new events.

-Event-driven architectures provide a large number of benefits:
+Event-driven architectures provide many benefits:

 All the benefits of a message queue

-handle traffic spikes, decouple services, guarantee tasks are completed, and guarantee task ordering.
+handle traffic spikes, decouple services, guarantee that tasks are completed, and guarantee task ordering.

 Even stronger decoupling

-Message queues provide a limited amount of decoupling by allowing services to communicate by only having to interact
+Message queues provide a limited amount of decoupling by allowing services to communicate by having to interact

-with one interface, the queue, but some coupling remains, as each service must be aware of other services to send
+with only one interface, the queue, but some coupling remains, as each service must be aware of other services to send

 platform, but it is even more decoupled, as publishers don’t need to be aware of consumers at all.
 This unlocks